Netatalk/netatalk/doc/manpages/man1/afpstats.1.md

 > Filter the output by the given hostname.

+**-s**, **\-\-socket** *path*

+> Connect to the afpstats Unix socket at *path*.
+> Defaults to */var/lib/netatalk/afpstats.sock* (path varies with the configured *localstatedir*).

 **-v**, **\-\-version**

 > Show version and exit.

 # Note

-To make use of this feature, **afpd** must be built with *AFP statistics* support, which can be checked with "**afpd -V**".
-Furthermore, the host must be running D-Bus configured with a policy that defines the *org.netatalk.AFPStats* service, typically enabled through a configuration file called *netatalk-dbus.conf* which is distributed with netatalk.

-Finally, to enable AFP statistics in netatalk at runtime, "**afpstats = yes**" must be set in *afp.conf*.
+The socket is created by **afpd** on startup with mode 0660.
+By default, only root and users permitted by the socket's group ownership can query the session list.
+Use the **afpstats group** option in *afp.conf* to set the group owner explicitly, for example to a dedicated *netatalk* group.
+The socket path also depends on search permissions for the parent directory.

 # Examples

 List all connected users to the AFP server running on *fileserver*:

     $ afpstats --hostname fileserver
-    Connected user   PID      Login time        State          Hostname          Mounted volumes alice            452547   Apr 28 21:58:50   active         fileserver        Test Volume, alice's Home bob              451969   Apr 28 21:21:32   active         fileserver        My AFP Volume
+    Connected user  PID     Login time       State     Protocol  Hostname    Mounted volumes alice           452547  Apr 28 21:58:50  active    TCP/IP    fileserver  Data Vault, alice's Home bob             451969  Apr 28 21:21:32  sleeping  TCP/IP    fileserver  My AFP Volume

 # See Also

-afpd(8), afp.conf(5), dbus-daemon(1)
+afpd(8), afp.conf(5)

 # Author